 Reviews You Can Rely On

-We tested the top cycling sunglasses from Smith, Tifosi, 100%, Oakley, and more to find you the very best
+We tested the top cycling sunglasses from Smith, 100%, Oakley, Tifosi, Julbo and more to find you the very best

 Credit: Jeremy Benson

 Looking for the best pair of cycling sunglasses?
-We researched over forty models before purchasing 16 of the best to test and compare side-by-side.
-Our selection has an emphasis on cycling performance both on and off-road where wind protection and coverage are key.
-The vast majority of our testing took place on the bike, but we also tested these glasses in a variety of sports including trail running and backcountry skiing.
-The right pair of shades can make or break your ride, so we developed five key metrics on which we scored each model: lens quality, fit and comfort, eye protection, frame quality, and performance in the field.
+We've researched over fifty models before purchasing 19 of the best to test and compare side-by-side.
+Our selection has an emphasis on cycling performance both on and off-road, where wind protection and coverage are key.
+The vast majority of our testing took place on the bike, but we also tested these glasses in a variety of sports, including trail running and backpacking.
+The right pair of sunglasses can make or break your ride, so we developed five key metrics on which we scored each model: lens quality, fit and comfort, eye protection, frame quality, and performance in the field.
 Performance across these categories determined which models earned our recommendation.

 A pair of top-ranked sunglasses is just one part of a great cycling kit.
 Whether you're into mountain biking or road cycling, our experts have recommendations for you.
-Of course, we've also tested and reviewed the best sunglasses for men, the best sunglasses for women, and top-ranked cheap sunglasses as well as sunglasses for other sports.
+Of course, we've also tested and reviewed the top men's sunglasses, women's sunglasses, and our favorite cheap sunglasses as well as the best sport sunglasses.

 Compare at 3 sellers